 Just enter your email and I’ll send it right to you, plus great new recipes weekly!

 Whether you’re following a Low Carb Diet or just want a nourishing breakfast you can grab and go, this recipe is one to keep in your weekly rotation.
-We have even made Easy Freezer Breakfast Burritos and Egg Casserole with Cottage Cheese.
+We have even made Easy Freezer Breakfast Burritos, Baked Eggs and Egg Casserole with Cottage Cheese.
+If you have leftover cottage cheese, make these Cottage Cheese Chips.

 Ingredients

-Ingredients - Eggs, cottage cheese, salt, pepper, spinach, red bell pepper, green onions, cheddar cheese
+Ingredients needed for this recipe includes Eggs, cottage cheese, salt, pepper, spinach, red bell pepper, green onions, and cheddar cheese.

-• Eggs – You can also use a mixture of whole eggs and egg whites
+• Eggs — the base of the bites.
+Use whole eggs or a mix of whole eggs and egg whites for a lighter version

 Scroll to the bottom for the full recipe in the recipe card.